-Please see the appendices to find the Air Quality impact assessment on ammonia emissions from the development at Land East of B4395, Llangadfan.
-The modelling has been carried out for the permit which future proofed the site, and therefore considered 4 units and a maximum bird number of 250,000.
-This planning application is only for 2 units with a bird number of 120,000 but given a permit has been granted for 250,000 birds, this scheme is identifiably acceptable.
+Please see the appendices to find the Air Quality impact assessment on ammonia emissions from the development at Land at Neuadd Isaf, Penybont.
+The modelling has been carried out for the whole site, given the indirect heating proposal in the existing to show a betterment for the whole site.
+This planning application is only for 2 units with a bird number of 106,000.